sgmills2/seangmills.com/index.md

 I focus on practicality and application whilst valuing theory to prove points.

-I specialize in web and mobile application architecture and prioritize product UI/UX.
-I love data science infrastructure, hardware, and IOT.
+I specialize in full stack application architecture and prioritize product UI/UX.
+I love data science infrastructure, IOT, and cyber security.

-I’ve worked on [a smart target for shooting ranges](https://lithit.com), [motion tracking for wearable devices](http://www.chicagotribune.com/bluesky/originals/ct-rithmio-seed-funding-bsi-20150630-story.html), and [a data analytics platform](https://civisanalytics.com).
+I’ve worked on [human layer email security with ML and graphs](https://mimecast.com), [a smart target for shooting ranges](https://lithit.com), [motion tracking for wearable devices](http://www.chicagotribune.com/bluesky/originals/ct-rithmio-seed-funding-bsi-20150630-story.html), and [a data analytics platform](https://civisanalytics.com).

 I have deep roots in the entrepreneurial communities of Chicago, SF, and Champaign.
 I’m a [YCombinator alumni (W17)](http://www.ycombinator.com/) and I started the entrepreneurship organization [Founders @ UIUC](http://founders.illinois.edu/).
 I was also a student fellow for Chicago Ventures.